Le Mystère des XV: Style and narrative inconsistencies

 Le Mystère des XV exhibits narrative inconsistencies due to its serialized format, which caused variations in story development.
 The demands of daily serialization necessitated improvisational writing with limited revision, leading Jean de La Hire to adapt the narrative in response to reader expectations.
 This approach resulted in frequent shifts in the plot's direction.

 Jean de La Hire faced significant editorial constraints, including the requirement to produce two major novels per year for Le Matin, in addition to fulfilling contracts with publishers Tallandier and Ferenczi.
 This demanding schedule led him to work on multiple novels consecutively or simultaneously.
 To maintain productivity, he dictated his texts to a secretary or a dictaphone, a method that often affected the narrative style.
 These working conditions impacted the novel’s development: certain announced ideas remain undeveloped, some characters disappear without resolution, and the conclusion appears rushed.
 This approach also accounts for the use of elements borrowed from other works, particularly The War of the Worlds, which influences much of the plot.

-Jean de La Hire’s novel maintains narrative momentum through imaginative elements but includes inconsistencies, such as France constructing 250 radioplanes and transporting 3,000 soldiers to Mars within a month.
-The writing style lacks fluidity, relying on excessive and formulaic descriptions.

-Romantic subplots, typical in popular literature, are superficial and underdeveloped, resulting in conventional sentimental elements.
-This approach limits the depth of key narrative moments, such as the Nyctalope’s decision between his fiancée and his sister or Oxus’s realization that his granddaughter is a captive.
-These moments are resolved swiftly, indicating the author’s focus on themes of conquest, colonization, and extraterrestrial encounters rather than emotional complexity.

-In many novels, dramatic tension arises from a villain's threat to a victim, often a woman, prompting a hero's intervention and initiating a romantic subplot.
-Le Mystère des XV employs this structure but struggles to maintain dramatic tension due to a weak plot and irrational character behavior.
-The antagonistic organization, the XV, lacks credibility, with members depicted as inconsistent and ineffective, some betraying their leader, Oxus, due to emotional ties to captives.
-The XV's portrayal as future collaborators in France’s colonial expansion further undermines their antagonistic role.
-The plot also contains contradictions: Oxus establishes a 3,000-man colony on Mars but only addresses the absence of women after a decade by abducting high-society women, an action presented as unlikely to draw attention.